On the Move seminar III - regional youth work

 On the Move seminar II - exploring visas

-For a week participants from 10 memeber organisations from Africa, Latin America and Europe met to talk about visas and how they affect us as part of the project On the Move.
-The meeting took place in Recife in Brasil.
-During the week a common understanding about visas was developed and a new visa website is being developed.
+For a week participants from 10 memeber organisations from Africa, Latin America and Europe met in Recife, Brazil, to talk about visas and how they affect us as internationalist youth movements, as part of the project On the Move.
+During the week a common understanding about visas was developed, we explored why some people are structurally discriminated by the visa system and we looked at global migration patterns.
+A new visa website is being developed by the participants - watch out in July for the website launch!

 Children on the Move study session

-30 participants from IFM-SEI and other organisation came together to talk about migration and refugees with special focus on the children prespective and unaccompanied minors.
-We looked at the global perspective and how it affects our organisations.
-The last part of the study session was dedicated to develop projects that the participants can implement in their own organisations.
+30 participants from IFM-SEI and other organisations came together to talk about migration and refugees with special focus on the children perspective and unaccompanied minors at the European Youth Centre in Strasbourg at the start of March.
+We looked at the global perspective and how it affects our organisations, looking at the systemic reasons for migration.
+The last part of the study session was dedicated to develop projects that the participants can implement in their own organisations - we can't wait to see them come into fruition.

 YO!Fest 2017 - 25 years of the Maastricht Treaty